bbertka/PCF-demo/README.md

 To run, build the following projects first:

-- PCFDemo-producer: ./gradlew build
+- PCFDemo-producer: ./gradlew assemble
-- PCFDemo-map: mvn package
+- PCFDemo-map: ./gradlew assemble

-Instructions for deployment on PCF
+General Instructions for deployment on PCF
 - cf api [your cf api url]
 - cf login
 - cf create-service p-rabbitmq standard myrabbit (for PWS: "cf create-service cloudamqp lemur myrabbit")
+- cf create-service p-service-registry standard myeureka
 - cf push

 Remember:  free RabbitMQ service on PWS (a.k.a.
 "CloudAMQP" plan "lemur") is limited to 3 connections max.
 For that, you can demo two instances of the map (still able to show self-healing and load-balancing) and one instance of the producer.